Colletotrichum coccodes: Disease cycle

-The pathogen also produces an acervulus which is full of conidia that help to spread the infection (Hughes, 2009).
+The pathogen also produces an acervulus which is full of conidia that help to spread the infection.

 Management

-Plant crops on well drained soils, use 3- 4- year crop rotations with plants which are not hosts, and resistant plants.
+Plant crops on well drained soils, use 3- or 4- year crop rotations with plants which are not hosts, and resistant plants.
 Sanitation can also be important to reduce the spread of inoculum and clean seed should be planted.
-Soil fumigants may also be used although they may not be as economic as the other methods of control (Dilliard, 1987).
-Irrigation is to be avoided when fruit begins to ripen to avoid the splashing of spores, it is also recommended to rotate with a nonsolanaceous crop every other year (Davis et al., 2016).
+Soil fumigants may also be used although they may not be as economic as the other methods of control.
+Irrigation is to be avoided when fruit begins to ripen to avoid the splashing of spores, it is also recommended to rotate with a nonsolanaceous crop every other year.